 The "winter wonderland" is not as barren as it seems as well.
 Over time, you'll be able to unlock new technologies using engineers in your town.
 These technologies not only allow you to hopefully survive the harsh conditions, but stretch out into the tundra looking for other survivors, places of interest, and hidden caches of supplies.
 It's neat to zoom out into the world and see just how much has changed since the start of the long winter, but it's even better to see there's a chance to help grow your commune with fresh people, ultimately helping you grow your town and abilities even further.

 Frostpunk is without a doubt an excellent new entry into the city-building genre.
 It contains enough familiar elements tinged with new, fantastical ones comprised of the steampunk aesthetic and feel.
 Admittedly though, the game's seemingly shorter length may make it feel like it's not complete, but that's not true in any way.
 It's great price point, challenging gameplay mechanics, and overall offerings with replayability make this a solid game to pick up.
-It takes some time to master as well, making it worth the challenge of surviving in the long winter.Note: The Frostpunk review is based on a digital PC copy of the game, provided by the publisher.
+It takes some time to master as well, making it worth the challenge of surviving in the long winter.Note: Frostpunk was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.